megvadulthangya/nvidia-driver-assistant/README.md

 ## Test suite

-To use the test suite driver-assistant comes with, you are going to need the following dependencies:
+To use the test suite nvidia-driver-assistant comes with, you are going to need the following dependencies:

 ```python3-gi and umockdev gir1.2-umockdev-1.0```

 The test suite can be run as follows:

 ```shell
-$ PYTHONPATH=. tests/run test_driver_assistant.py
+$ PYTHONPATH=. tests/run --suite test_nvidia_driver_assistant.py
 ```

 Note: no actual NVIDIA hardware is required for testing, since umockdev is used to simulate the